hesic73/gomoku_rl/README.md

 Free-style Gomoku is a two-player zero-sum extensive-form game.
 Two players alternatively place black and white stones on a board and the first who forms an unbroken line of five or more stones of his color wins.
 In the context of Multi-Agent Reinforcement Learning (**MARL**), two agents learn in the environment competitively.
 During each agent's turn, its observation is the (encoded) current board state, and its action is the selection of a position on the board to place a stone.
 We use action masking to prevent illegal moves.
 Winning rewards the agent with +1, while losing incurs a penalty of -1.

 The simplest form is *independent reinforcement learning* (InRL), where each agen treats its opponent as part of the environment.
-In `scripts/train_InRL.py`, black and white players are controlled by distinct neural networks.
-In `scripts/train_self_play.py`,  a single model is used to handle both black and white roles.

 ### Neural Networks